 Interviews are on Tuesdays and Wednesdays from 10am-11:00am

 Case Management Overview:

-One-on-one meetings.
-Helping you reach your goals by making referrals, finding resources and providing support.
+One-on-one meetings to help you reach your goals by making referrals, finding resources and providing support.

 Access to Benefits:

-Receive guidance in your applications for food assistance, Aid to Need and Disabled, Social Security and more
+Receive guidance in your applications for food assistance, Aid to Needy and Disabled, Social Security and more

 Providing help with most co-pays to people in need.
 Be aware that we cannot assist with pain medications.

 Help obtaining state identification card, birth certificate, or other documents.
 Please note, this can be a lengthy process.